 It’s easy to fall into bad work habits when dealing with the stress of running your own business.
 A poor diet due to grabbing food on the go, not giving yourself breaks, etc., can all contribute to poor mental and physical health.

 Take care of yourself and remember to make time for the simple things – the last thing you want is to become sick when you work for yourself.
+That is one of the biggest small business challenges for owners today.

 The early days of running your own business will be a significant learning curve, but your drive and determination will see you through these small business challenges.